deshpr/IotWifiCam_Client/README.md

 2. Make sure you have Python installed on your machine.

-3. Make sure you have Open CV for Python.
+3. Make sure you have OpenCV for Python installed on your machine.

 4. Open the file python_client.py on Python IDLE.
 Or if you've added python to your command line (I recommend this approach), type the following on your console ( irrespective of the OS):